 But, the question is, how do I make sure my landing page is relevant and visible?

 The answer: Target users based on their search term using dynamic landing pages.
-Using specific targeting can increase your lead conversion rate by up to 300%.
+Using specific targeting can increase lead conversion rate by up to 300%.
 In this post, we will dive deep into how you can make dynamic landing pages work for you.

 For example, when a visitor searches a specific keyword and clicks an ad.